nrwl/workshop-nx-labs/rxjs/lab-4.md

   <br/>

-5. Inject the service into the `TicketDetailsComponent` and set the `timer$` class field to the getter class field from `TicketTimerService` service when the "Start a Timer" button is clicked.
+5. In the `ticket-details.component.ts`, inject the service into the `constructor` and set the `timer$` class field to the getter class field from the `TicketTimerService` object when the "Start a Timer" button is clicked.

   ```js
     export class TicketDetailsComponent implements OnInit {